hupili/python-for-data-and-media-communication-gitbook/notes-week-02.md

 1 2 4 #you can access values by their index.
 Similarly, the first number is to index elements in this array, the second number is to index the sub-elements in each elements.
 ```

-**Note:** The text following by `#` is not the code.
-We can use notation `#` in the code blocks to give some explanations or instructions.
-It's a good habit especially when you collaborate with others, so that they can quickly understand what do you mean.
-It's very useful in the following study.
+**Note:** The text following by `#` is not the code, we call it comment.
+We can use `#` in ahead of text in the code blocks to comment out those text, which gives instruction to the system that this line is no need to execute.
+It's the explanations or instructions of the codes that tell others what you are doing so that they can quickly understand.
+Or even when you look back the codes later, you can quickly recall what you were doing.
+It's a good habit especially when you collaborate with others.

+You can directly add `#` ahead of the codes/text to comment out them.
+If you want to comment out multiple lines.
+You can select those lines and type `command+/` .
+And type `command+/` again to un-comment them.

 #### About index in data types